Why is My Arm Numb When I Wake Up?

 How Can I Avoid Waking Up with My Arm Numb?

-Of course, you want to avoid numbness, tingling and the associated discomfort, if possible.
 Be aware of your sleeping position.
 Are your head and neck being supported properly?
 Many people do not know that their pillow can have a significant impact on nerve compression in your arms.
 If your pillow is not supporting your head properly, nerve compression problems can become worse.

 Try using a pillow that is firm and thick enough to support your head and neck.
 The firmness of your mattress also is a factor in your sleeping position and comfort.
 Since your body does not sink far into a firm mattress, your head is naturally higher off the surface of the bed, usually necessitating a firmer, thicker pillow.